Please wait while the search results are loading...

 The Middle East, where industrial and residential needs for electricity may climb, is a ripe area for nuclear power plant development.
 Saudi Arabia hopes to build 17 gigawatts of nuclear energy after 2040, beginning the process to issue a license to build in late 2022.
 Nearby in the UAE, the government has awarded a South Korean consortium called Korea Electric Power Corporation (Kepco) with a contract for the construction of four new nuclear plants at a cost of $18.6 billion.
 Three were in operation as of October 2022 with a fourth under construction.

 Kepco and an affiliate, KHNP, developed its own reactor design in 1995, based on an American reactor, which was replicated over and over instead of customizing new plants.
 The result was a gain in expertise and efficiency and prices fell.
-As of late 2022, South Korea had 25 operable reactors and three under construction.
+As of late 2025, South Korea had 26 operable reactors and two under construction.
 President Yoon Suk-yeol set a target for nuclear power to provide 30% of South Korea’s electricity by 2030.

 While many truly revolutionary technologies for nuclear power are under consideration, research or development, actual commercialization of a concept would take many years, and many will not succeed.
 The challenges of finding investors and government subsidies, developing and testing prototypes or demonstration units, and getting through the regulatory and licensing maze are enormous.